 • headache.

-The most common symptom is a spreading rash that rapidly spreads over a large area of the skin and mucous membranes.
-In the areas of the rash, severe itching is noted.
+Most characteristic feature- a spreading rash that quickly covers a large surface of the skin and mucous membranes.
+Severe itching is observed in the areas of the rash.
 The skin on the abdomen, thighs, shoulders, chest, face and scalp is actively affected.

-Chickenpox in newborns and infants (the photo illustrates the symptoms) in its manifestation has an undulating character.
-The rash appears all over the body, then disappears on its own, leaving crusts, but after a short period of time it manifests itself with renewed vigor.
-Waves of exacerbation pass with an interval of about 25-30 hours.
+Chickenpox in newborns and infants (photo illustrates the symptoms) has a wavy nature in its manifestation.
+The rash appears all over the body, then disappears on its own, leaving crusts, but after a short period of time it appears with renewed vigor.
+Waves of exacerbation occur at intervals of about 25-30 hours.
 There may be 4-5 exacerbations in total.
-The wavy nature of the rash creates a variegated picture of external manifestations with a polymorphic structure.
-A large number of bubbles (most often 30-80) of different sizes can form on each site of the lesion.
+The wavy nature of the rash creates a motley picture external manifestations with a polymorphic structure.
+Each affected area can develop a large number of bubbles (most often 30-80) of different sizes.

-Chickenpox in a child can develop with varying degrees of severity.
-Taking into account what symptoms of chickenpox in children manifest, and with what intensity the disease proceeds, the following forms stand out:
+Chickenpox in a child can develop with to varying degrees gravity.
+Taking into account the symptoms of chickenpox in children and the intensity of the disease, the following forms are distinguished:

-3. A severe form of pathology is expressed by a sharp increase in temperature to 39-40 ° C, a significant deterioration in the general condition, and may be accompanied by vomiting.
-The child becomes moody and restless, refuses to eat.
-Some weakening is observed in the periods between the waves of defeat.
+3. A severe form of pathology is expressed by a sharp increase in temperature to 39-40˚C, a significant deterioration general condition may be accompanied by vomiting.
+The child becomes capricious and restless and refuses to eat.
+Some weakening is observed in the periods between waves of damage.

-In addition to the typical course of the disease, there have been cases of atypical chickenpox.
-With this development of pathology, extremes in manifestations can be noted: a rash with very small bubbles and, conversely, a skin lesion with vesicles larger than 25 mm.
-The rudimentary form of chickenpox can have a latent course without serious external manifestations.
+In addition to the typical course of the disease, there are cases of atypical chickenpox.
+With this development of the pathology, extreme manifestations may be observed: a rash with very small vesicles and, conversely, a skin lesion with vesicles larger than 25 mm.
+The rudimentary form of chickenpox can have a hidden course without serious external manifestations.

-Chickenpox can cause serious complications of various kinds.
+Chicken pox can cause serious complications of different nature.
 Skin complications sometimes develop into complex and severe forms: pemphiginous, ulcerative, purulent, hemorrhagic, gangrenous chickenpox.
 There are cases of complications of internal organs:

 • bronchopneumonia;